NCEAS/metacat/docs/user/metacat/source/install.rst

 section.
 The steps for upgrading Metacat from source are the same as the instructions for installing from source:

+**Note: Upgrading to Metacat 2.19.0?**

+  ``solr`` must be run under Java 1.8 during the upgrade as the 2.19.0's configuration file is incompatible with Java 17.
+After the upgrade is complete, please switch back to Java 17 to proceed with updating to 3.0.0.

 1. Download and extract the new version of Metacat.
 For more information about downloading and extracting Metacat, please see Downloading Metacat.

 2. Stop running Metacat.
 To stop Metacat, log in as the user that runs your Tomcat server (often "tomcat") and type: